kyma-project/examples/call-ec/README.md

 ### Use the UI

 To access the UI, go to `http://localhost:3000` and authenticate in SAP Commerce.
 After you authenticate, the system redirects you back to the Web UI application.
 Find the access token and the ID token issued for your application by SAP Commerce in the **Authentication** section.
-Expand **The Function** section to call the Function and check the results of the operation.
+Expand **The Function** section to call the function and check the results of the operation.

 ### Cleanup